-Runde is a small, natural pearl, with millions of seabirds, counting an exceptional variety of species.
+Runde is a small island, actually a small natural pearl, with millions of seabirds, counting an exceptional variety of species.

-It is said that all Norwegian sea-birds nesting in colonies represented here at the Runde island.
+This is the largest bird-island south of the Arctic circle, and it is said that all species of Norwegian sea-birds nesting in colonies are represented here at the birds island.
+From February to August it's about 500.000 of them.

 Here, one can see colonies of puffins, guillemots, gannets and razorbills, 200 species all together, and the impressive white-tailed eagle among them.

 The Environmental Centre is an international research station, as well as an information centre and with interesting exhibitions, open for all visitors.

 In the main building of the Environmental Centre you will find the tourist information office and here you will get information regarding the island and the municipality, as well as the surrounding region.

 The environmental centre is offering accomodation, and has 8 modern and fully equipped apartments for 3-5 persons each.
 There is also a cafe in the building.